 It promoted the strengthening of families, access to mental health, drugs services, community activity and inclusion and programmes to address anti social behaviour.
 It did this by promoting a single worker for the child and family, looking at the pathways that brought them to the justice system and designing personal pathways out of offending.
 It streamlined and simplified otherwise chaotic and fractured services, which often operated under different and conflicting models and ethos'.

 It provided a holistic response to a child's quality of life, their view of themselves and connections to their communities through circles of support and accountability which brought together all services working with the child to both support and hold the child to account and for the child to hold those services to account for what they were (or were not) providing for them to assist them to desist from offending.

 The process crossed the education, justice, health and care sectors.
 The lessons from it were many.
 But as is often the case with projects that are set up under one leadership, it was ended with another.

 The statistics simplify a complex issue.
 A child who has been incarcerated for a very serious offence of violence could be deemed a recidivist if they reoffend with a minor offence on release.
 For example a drugs possession or criminal damage offence as opposed to an offence against a person.
+And yet in many ways this would be seen in the whole picture as a reducing of risk or harm in comparison to that individual's previous behaviours.
 The statistics require colour to make sense of how complex an issue this is.

 I welcome the need for a renewed focus on joined up services, on preventing children in care regressing into the justice system, but caution the idea that restorative justice should be thrown out with the bath water.